PRIVACY POLICY

 • Retention in case of queries - We may retain your Personal Information for a reasonable period in case of follow up queries from you.

-• Retention in case of claims - We may retain your Personal Information for the period in which you might legally bring claims against us (this means we will retain it in line with relevant limitation periods, which are applicable to your jurisdiction, for example 7 years from the end of the contract, for information relating to contracts with us if based in the UK) if and to the extent this is relevant.
+• Retention in case of claims - We may retain your Personal Information for the period in which you might legally bring claims against us (this means we will retain it in line with relevant limitation periods, which are applicable to your jurisdiction, for example 7 years from the end of the contract, for information relating to contracts with us if based in the United Kingdom) if and to the extent this is relevant.

 • Retention in accordance with legal and regulatory requirements - We will consider whether we need to retain your Personal Information after the period of retention in the case of queries or claims because of a legal or regulatory requirement.